locpham246/Chem-Doodle/README.md

-Chem-Doodle: Chemical Structure Drawing & Similarity Search Web App This project is a web application for drawing chemical structures and searching for similar compounds using two approaches:
+Chem-Doodle: Chemical Structure Drawing & Similarity Search Web App.

+This project is a web application for drawing chemical structures and searching for similar compounds using two approaches:

 Fingerprint-based Similarity